 It’s a sunny, crisp winter day.
 The ground is laden with fresh snow.
 Between two sprawling yew trees a God appears, traveling on skis carved with runes.
 He is dressed in fur-trimmed hunting clothes, possibly Finnish in design.
 He is radiant and beautiful.
 He carries a quiver on his back and a hunting knife on his hip.
 As he draws back his bow, rows of thick arm-rings catch the sun and glint a burnished gold.

 Who is this unknown ski-wearing hunting God?
-This is Ullr.
-Though similar in some respects to Skadi and the Finnish hunting God Taipo, Ullr is his own entity, and old and powerful god in the Norse pantheon.
+Ullr!
+Though similar in some respects to the jotun/Goddess Skadi and the Finnish hunting God Taipo, Ullr is his own entity–an old and powerful god in the Norse pantheon.

 First, the Lore; then on to modern day Ullr worship.

 Though not as well known to modern Heathens as many of the other Norse deities, Ullr is well represented in the archaeology and mythology of the Scandinavian lands.
 He shows up in many of the major works of Old Norse literature as well as in many place names and in archaeological finds.
-He appears to have been a very important god back in the day.
+Based on this evidence, he appears to have been a very important god back in the day.

 Unfortunately, Ullr does not play an active role in any of the extant myths, so aside from a few mentions in the Lore, we have only what Snorri Sturluson tells us and what archaeology has uncovered.
 Snorri summarizes much of what we know about Ullr in the Gylfaginning (Prose Edda):